You need video content.

 - Free Stock Video Website #5.
 Life of Vids

 - Free Stock Video Website #6.
 Coverr

 - Bonus: Two of the Best Premium Stock Video Sites

 - Want to Learn More?

 Start selling online now with ShopifyStart your free trial

 Best for: Anyone looking for great free stock videos!

-Pixabay has more than 1.5 million royalty-free stock videos and photos shared by their generous community of creators.
+Pixabay has more than 1.9 million royalty-free stock videos and photos shared by its generous community of creators.